lsst-it/ittn-012/index.rst

 -------------------

 In order for enroll succesfully the LDAP authentication in Graylog, you must go to System -> Authentication, and enable LDAP.
 This requires having a user created in your IPA server, and also a couple of groups, like graylog-users and graylog-admin.
-For more details (at least for LSST) you can find specific details in https://confluence.lsstcorp.org/display/IT/Graylog.
+For more details (at least for Rubin Obs.) you can find specific details in https://confluence.lsstcorp.org/display/IT/Graylog.

 In order to add additional groups, make sure tu add the prefix "graylog-" in IPA - i.e. for ComCam Users, graylog-comcam.